A Sensory-Friendly Weekend in St. Pete-Clearwater

 Sunday

-For a quiet morning immersed in nature, explore Weedon Island Preserve, a 3,000-acre coastal sanctuary in North St. Pete.
-Walk peaceful boardwalks, visit the Cultural History Center, and enjoy scenic views from the tower lookout.
+For a quiet morning immersed in nature, explore Weedon Island Preserve, a 3,000-acre coastal sanctuary in north St. Pete.
+Walk peaceful boardwalks, see gopher tortoises and other wildlife along the paths, visit the Cultural History Center, and enjoy scenic views from the tower lookout.

 Note: Trails range from 1 to 3 miles | Free admission